timvandermeij/radio-tomography/README.md

 RF nodes
 --------

 The changes made for the listener node are also used for the RF nodes.
 However, because each RF node has a unique identifier, the HEX files for each RF node must be compiled separately.
-You can do this with the following commands (assuming we compile node 8):

-    $ cd ../../libraries/multi-spin-3.0/rf-node
-    $ vim main.c (change THIS_NODE_ID to 8 and save)
+Since this can be a tedious task, we have provided build automation for this.
+Run the following commands to automatically generate all RF node HEX files (change `MAX_NUM_NODES` to the number of nodes in your sensor network):

-    $ cd ../../../software/rf-node
+    $ cd ../../tools
-    $ make clean
-    $ make
+    $ python rf_compiler.py MAX_NUM_NODES
-    $ mv rf-node.hex rf-node-8.hex

-Running `make clean` here is important because the libraries have previously been compiled with the `chip=2531` flag, but we now want to compile with the `chip=2530` flag.
-Run `make clean` only for the first node, otherwise you will also remove previously made RF node HEX files!

-By doing this for all RF nodes, you will end up with `MAX_NUM_NODES` Intel HEX files that can be flashed onto the hardware chips.
+You will end up with `MAX_NUM_NODES` Intel HEX files that can be flashed onto the hardware chips.

 Flashing the software
 =====================